All Aero Quartet crew members are now back to work!

 If DeepMediaScan finds it, we can repair it.

-Where is my footage? (part II)
+Comments Off on Where is my footage? (part III)

 Last week, I have explained why recovered video files are often not playable, and why even once repaired, they do not always contain all the footage that you expected.